google-research/kubric/challenges/movi/README.md

 </details>

 ## Annotations and Format
-Each sample is a dictionary which contains the following video-format data (`s: sequence length, h: height, w: width`):
+Each sample is a dictionary which contains the following data:
+(`s: sequence length, h: height, w: width, k: number of instances`):

 - **"video"**: `(s, h, w, 3) [uint8]`
   The RGB frames.